Why are we asking to stop peat sales?

 Going peat-free in council procurement uses your purchasing power to make a huge difference.

-Hort Shorts
+Watch our Hort Shorts

 Download the Peat-free Guide